-- A. Historicity: Esther contains much in the way of eyewitness accounts about the Persian Empire, of which little has been verified from outside sources.
-Ahasuerus has recently been identified with Xerxes who reigned over Persia from 485-465 BC.
-Nothing in the book hints other than being a historical account. - B. Canonicity: The usefulness of Esther has long been debated.
-Maimonides taught that when the Messiah comes, every book of the Jewish Scriptures would pass away but the Law and Esther, which would remain forever.
+- A. Historicity: Esther contains many eyewitness accounts about the Persian Empire, of which little is verified from outside sources.
+Ahasuerus has recently been identified with Xerxes, who reigned over Persia from 485-465 BC.
+Nothing in the book hints at anything other than being a historical account. - B. Canonicity: The usefulness of Esther has long been debated.
+Maimonides taught that when the Messiah comes, every book of the Jewish Scriptures will pass away except the Law and Esther, which will remain forever.
 However, Martin Luther wished the book had never been written because of its many problems (Donald K. Campbell, "Esther," DTS Class Notes, 1984, 1).